Clan del Golfo: Origins

 By 2004, the fierce war between the ACC and the Centauros had left an estimated 3,000 people dead.
 Rendón fled the Eastern Plains in June after a falling out with Arroyave.
 Rendón then found refuge in the Urabá region, where his brother Freddy, alias ‘El Aleman,’ headed his own paramilitary group, the Bloque Elmer Cardenas.
-Shortly afterward, Arroyave was ambushed and killed by his former allies, including Pedro Oliveiro Guerrero, alias ‘Cuchillo.’
+Shortly afterward, Arroyave was ambushed and killed by his former allies, including Pedro Oliverio Guerrero, alias ‘Cuchillo.’

 When Freddy Rendón chose to demobilize in 2006, his brother ‘Don Mario’ seized the opportunity to expand his drug trafficking operations in the Urabá gulf.
 He recruited many of the fighters once under Freddy's command, as well as ex-members from the defunct AUC.
 From Urabá, the DTO deployed go-fast boats loaded with cocaine to Central America or the Caribbean, with some estimates putting it at 10 to 20 boats per week.
 By 2008, Rendón Herrera was one of the richest and most-wanted traffickers in Colombia.

 As the AUC blocs were officially demobilized, this new paramilitary groups called themselves Gaitanist Self-Defense Forces or Don Mario's Black Eagles in an attempt to legitimize their actions.

-Rendón attempted to expand his empire, moving into southern Córdoba, the Lower Cauca region in northern Antioquia and even venturing into Medellin, long controlled by the feared Oficina de Envigado.
+Rendón attempted to expand his empire, moving into southern Córdoba, the Lower Cauca region in northern Antioquia and even venturing into Medellin, long controlled by the Oficina de Envigado.
 Rendón's men soon began clashing with the Paisas, then a rural, armed wing of the Oficina.
 Police blamed Rendón's organization for at least 3,000 homicides between 2007 and 2009.
 On April 15, 2009, a team of 200 police commandos captured Rendón on a farm in rural Urabá.

 Since Rendón's capture, the remnants of his organization had fallen under the control of the Usuga-David brothers, Juan de Dios and Dario Antonio, two former mid-ranking paramilitaries believed to have worked with Rendón since the 1990s.
 The two started with an estimated 250 men following Rendón's arrest, and have since managed to grow exponentially.